 This is a big statement and a big commitment.
 Being happy requires defining your life on your terms and then throwing your whole heart into living your life to the fullest.
-In a way, happiness requires that you be perfectly selfish to develop yourself to a point where you can be unselfish for the rest of your life.
+In a way, happiness requires being perfectly selfish to develop yourself to a point where you can be unselfish for the rest of your life.

 Your Happiness Must Come First

-Your happiness likewise depends upon your ability to please at least yourself in all things.
-However, most people are reluctant to use their happiness as the standard to judge the events in their lives.
+Your happiness likewise depends upon your ability to please at least yourself.
+However, most people are reluctant to use their happiness as the standard to judge life events.
 This is primarily because we let others define or affect what brings us happiness.
-And we often believe it is more important to make other people happy than it is to make ourselves happy.
+And we often believe it is more important to make other people happy than to make ourselves happy.
 This is nonsense.

 Human beings are happiness-driven organisms.
 Everything we do in life is oriented toward maintaining and increasing our level of happiness.
 We are psychologically constructed so that we can’t be any other way without making ourselves mentally and emotionally ill.
 The fact is that you can’t give away to anyone else what you don’t have for yourself.
 Just as you can’t give money to the poor if you don’t have any, you can’t make someone else happy if you are miserable.